polterguy/magic/README.md

 if you can show me somehow that you have purchased a closed source license - In addition to that you get that warm and fuzzy feeling of having contributed to my Champagne budget.

+> Send more Champagne

+Quote from Karl Marx